-The UK Start-Up Visa was introduced on 29 March 2019 and requires endorsement by a designated organization.
+The UK Start-Up Visa was introduced in April 2019 and requires endorsement by a designated organization.

 Awards and Accreditations

-The Start-up visa category was introduced in April 2019 and is for entrepreneurs who want to establish a new business in the UK.
-You will need an innovative, viable and scalable business idea which is supported by an approved endorsing body.
+The Start-up visa category was introduced in April 2019.
+The start-up visa is for early-stage but high potential entrepreneurs who want to establish a new business in the UK.
+A major attraction of the start-up visa is that you do not need to invest any funds in your business at this stage.
+However, you will need an innovative, viable and scalable business idea which is supported by an approved endorsing body.

 What are the main eligibility requirements for a Start-up visa?